Sumico/ttp/docs/source/Match Variables/Functions.rst

 * macro_name(mandatory) - name of macro function to pass match result through

-Macro brings Python langiage capabilities to match results processing and validation during ttp module execution, as it allows to run custom functions against match results.
+Macro brings Python language capabilities to match results processing and validation during ttp module execution, as it allows to run custom functions against match results.
 Macro functions referenced by their name in match variable definitions or as a group *macro* attribute.

 .. warning:: macro uses python ``exec`` function to parse code payload without imposing any restrictions, hence it is dangerous to run templates from untrusted sources as they can have macro defined in them that can be used to execute any arbitrary code on the system.

-Macro function must accept at least one attribute to hold results data, for match variable that data is match result string for group it is a dictionary of data matched by this group.
+Macro function must accept only one attribute to hold match results, for match variable data supplied to macro function is a match result string.

 For match variables, depending on data returned by macro function, ttp will behave differently according to these rules: